-I am a science journalist and the assistant news editor at Scientific American, based in New York.
-I edit the magazine’s FOB news section Advances, as well as online news.
+I am a science journalist and health and medicine editor at Scientific American, based in New York.
+I write and edit news stories for the website, as well as some for print.

 I’ve previously written for The Scientist, Business Insider, Live Science, Science News, Wired, and other publications.
 I specialize in neuroscience and biotech, covering everything from genetics to prosthetics to how our brains work (and sometimes don’t).

 I have a bachelor of science in biomedical engineering from Brown University, where I studied how to make people move robots with their minds, and a graduate degree in science communication from the University of California, Santa Cruz, where I learned how to move people’s minds with words.